What is Plastic?

 Types Of Plastics

-There are many plastic articles that are easily bent whereas some of the articles break on forced bending.
+There are many plastic articles that are easily bent whereas some articles break on forced bending.
 These bottles get deformed if hot water is kept in them.
 Such plastics that get deformed on heating are known as thermoplastics.
 For example polythene and PVC (polyvinyl chloride).
 They are largely used for making toys, combs and various types of containers.

 Uses of Plastic